cliffeby/resume/README.md

 Software Developer on the MEAN stack

+Maker Raspberry Pi and Pytthon and OpenCV development

 ### Qualifications

 Avocation for development throughout my career.
 Familiarity with Javascript, MEAN Stack and Webstorm IDE Frequent attendance at Nova Mean, Cap Area .Net, its Silverlight user group and the former RockNug user group.
 Regular listener to .
 Net Rocks, Adventures in Angular, Yet Another Podcast, and Hanselminutes.

 ### Previous Experience

-### President, Americas Transportation Company - retired 2016
+### President, Parsons Brinckerhoff - retired 2016

 <section>